 (b) the court is satisfied that it is appropriate to direct the order to the person because of the connection between the current contravention and the carrying out by the person of the person’s parental responsibilities in relation to the child or children to whom the primary order relates.

-(4) If the court makes an order under subsection (1)(a) that a person is to attend before the provider of a program for assessment, or is to attend a program, the court must cause the provider of the program to be notified, in accordance with the rules, of the making of the order.
+(4) If the court makes an order under subsection (1)(a) that a person is to attend before a provider for assessment, the court must cause the provider to be notified of the making of the order.

 [Section 205H inserted by No. 25 of 2002 s.
-12.]
+12; amended by No. 35 of 2006 s.
+26 and 71.]

 205I.
 Duties of provider of program — FLA s.
 70NH